lucia2007/bookwormkid/README.md

 - US - Admin Dashboard
 - US - Wishlist Icon Changes Colour when there is an Item in the Wishlist
+- US - View Article detail
+- US - View All Articles
 - US - Add Articles to the App (add, edit, delete functionality)
-- US - View All Articles
+- US - View Likes
-- US - View Likes/Like/Unlike articles
+- US - View Like/Unlike articles
 - US - Wishlist
 - US - Contact
 - US - Shopping Bag icon/functionality availabla from all books view